dmmar/netascode/README.md

     else: to use GitLab CI/CD pipeline to automate commit-merge process:

-    1) Please, read - 'Step Docker-containers'
+    1) Please, read - ### Step Docker-containers (optional)
     2) Import https://github.com/dmmar/netascode.git to GitLab CE
-    3) Check assigned and registered Runner to that project
+    3) Check assigned and registered GitLab Runner to that project
     4) Create a new issue and a new branch without a merge request
     5) Change branch from a master branch to a new branch
     6) Make some changes